- 03 Mar 2023

 - 4 Minutes to read

-- Navigate to Systems > Jobs and Events.
-Right-click Message Queues and select Add Rabbit Queue.
+- Navigate to Systems > Jobs and Events > Message Queues and select Add Rabbit Queue.

 - On the Add Rabbit Queue dialog window, enter a Display Name and the Queue Name.
 Configure any other options necessary and click SAVE.

-Configuration Options Description DEFINITION Display Name Determines how the Queue's name displays.
+DEFINITION Display Name Determines how the Queue's name displays.
 Queue Name The name of the Queue that the system references.
 Is Durable Queue When Decisions create the Queue, this setting keeps the Message permanently.
 If no one is using the Queue, this setting will reclaim the Message Queue and recreate the Message.
 Auto Delete Instructs the Message Server to delete the Queue when its last consumer disconnects.
-Override Server Info Allows the specific server to be set up.
-This includes the Server IP or Name as well as the Port number.
-Override Virtual Host Allows the ability to set up multiple virtual hosts allowing the user to host Decisions.
-The Virtual host runs in order to keep the actual production from interference.
-Server IP or Name Specify the IP address or server name Use Default Port Allows the user to enable using the default port Use SSL Enables use of SSL Override Queue Credentials Provides the ability to set up a username and password that can be assigned, allowing specific credentials to be required QUEUE ARGUMENTS Queue Type Specifies the queue type (classic, quorum) Dead Letter Exchange The queue for undelivered or failed messages Dead Letter Routing Key Routing key for dead letter Maximum Queue Length Sets the maximum queue length Message TTL (msec) Sets the message time-to-live in milliseconds
+Override Server Info This will override the server settings configured in the RabbitMQ Settings.
+Server IP or Name The Server IP or name hosting the RabbitMQ.
+Use Default Port When disabled, opens a new field where the port number can be specified.
+Ensure the port is open and is not assigned to any other service.
+Override Virtual Host This will override the Virtual Host configured in the RabbitMQ Settings.
+Allows the ability to set up multiple virtual hosts allowing the user to host Decisions.
+The Virtual host runs to keep the actual production from interference.
+Override Queue Credentials This will override the credentials configured in the RabbitMQ Settings.
+Provides the ability to set up a username and password that can be assigned, allowing specific credentials to be required Override SSL This will override the SSL configured in the RabbitMQ Settings.
+Enables the use of SSL for specific Message queues.
+Server certificate CN name Enter the name of the server certificate CN (Common Name / Fully Qualified Domain Name).
+Verify server CN name When enabled, this will verify the CN (Common Name) of the entered certificate.
+Verify server certificate chain When enabled, this will verify the certificate chain of the entered certificate.
+QUEUE ARGUMENTS Queue Type Specifies the queue type (classic, quorum) Dead Letter Exchange The queue for undelivered or failed messages Dead Letter Routing Key Routing key for dead letter Maximum Queue Length Sets the maximum queue length Message TTL (msec) Sets the message time-to-live in milliseconds.

 - Navigate to System > Jobs and Events > Message Queues.
 Right-click on the Message Queue and select Control.
 Select Test Queue to verify the connection with RabbitMQ.
 If successful, a dialog popup screen will appear displaying the test result.